interlay/interbtc-spec/interbtc-spec/docs/source/spec/redeem.rst

 liquidationRedeem
 -----------------

-A user executes a liquidation redeem that exchanges PolkaBTC for DOT from the `LiquidationVault`.
-The 1:1 backing is being recovered, hence this function burns PolkaBTC without releasing any BTC.
+A user executes a liquidation redeem that exchanges interbtc for DOT from the `LiquidationVault`.
+The 1:1 backing is being recovered, hence this function burns interbtc without releasing any BTC.

 Specification
 .............

 *Function Signature*

-``liquidationRedeem(redeemer, amountPolkaBTC)``
+``liquidationRedeem(redeemer, amountinterbtc)``

 *Parameters*

 * ``redeemer``: address of the user triggering the redeem.
-* ``amountPolkaBTC``: the amount of PolkaBTC to destroy.
+* ``amountinterbtc``: the amount of interbtc to destroy.

 *Events*